For over 30 years, GBTS has completed a large number of commercial real estate due diligence projects. These have included:

 - Developing remediation completion reports for local agencies review and closure of remedial plan.

-In compliance with the ASTM standard, Gallagher Bassett has been providing Environmental due diligence for developers (Environmental Counsel) efforts for 20 years.
+In compliance with the ASTM standard, Gallagher Bassett has been providing environmental site assessment as an environmental consulting company for developers (Environmental Counsel) for 20 years.

 Phase I Environmental Site Assessment (Environmental Due Diligence)